-Fall 2019/Spring 2020 Proposals: The WUD Film Committee begins meeting again in mid-September, at which time we’ll begin to consider collaboration proposals for events that fall on or after October 1, 2019.
+Fall 2019/Spring 2020 Proposals: The WUD Film Committee is on hiatus over the summer.
+We begin meeting again in mid-September, at which time we’ll resume consideration of collaboration proposals for events that fall on or after October 1, 2019.
 You may submit your proposal form any time this summer if you like, and it will be reviewed once the committee reconvenes in the fall semester.

 The WUD Film Committee has been screening films on campus for over 75 years.
 The Committee takes pride in bringing hundreds of different films to campus every year, ensuring that the Marquee is the home for film on campus.
 For more information on our regular programming series, please visit Our Programming.
 WUD Film is interested in working with student organizations and campus programs on potential collaborations that would be of benefit to the campus community.

 We realize that collaborations may not be a great fit for all program ideas.
 The Marquee is also available for reservation by eligible groups on a limited number of dates.
 If you would like to use the Marquee without collaborating with the WUD Film Committee, please review the Marquee User Guide and contact the Campus Event Services Office (email@example.com) directly.

 WHO CAN APPLY: Collaboration requests must come from a UW-Madison Registered Student Organization or a UW-Madison academic division/department/official program on campus.
 We do not program collaborations with entities outside of the University unless you have an official signed letter of sponsorship from a campus department.

 APPLICATION DEADLINE: Proposal must be received at least four weeks in advance of the event date to allow time for the review process and proper marketing of any accepted proposals.